 And the best part is that these chairs do it smoothly.
 You won’t hear any cracking sounds or have your armrests snap out because you just wanted to move them.

-• Waterfall seat cushion
+D. Waterfall seat cushion

-Basically, the seats slope downward on the point where it should touch your thighs.
+Basically, the seats slope downward on the point where they should touch your thighs.
 This way, instead of nudging you right there, it allows your legs to dangle freely in the shape they normally do.

-• Meshed surfaces
+E. Meshed surfaces